linpengcheng/PurefunctionPipelineDataflow/README.md

         ---- Fred Brooks, Turing Award (1999), The Mythical Man-Month
 ```

+The more simple and unified things,
+the more suitable for large-scale industrial production.
 Because binary makes calculations reach the ultimate simplicity and uniformity,
 digital logic circuits are produced, and then a large-scale industrial production method of computer hardware is produced.